wgong/claude-flow/README.md

 # 1. Initialize Claude Flow with enhanced MCP setup (auto-configures permissions!)
 npx claude-flow@alpha init --force

+# will install claude-flow@2.0.0-alpha.84

+### see log at `learn/npx-init.log.md`

 # 2. Explore all revolutionary capabilities
 npx claude-flow@alpha --help

+### see log at `learn/claude-flow-help.md`

+# 3 configure Claude Code

+# Install Claude Code
+npm install -g @anthropic-ai/claude-code

+# Configure with your API key
+claude-code auth login
+# This will prompt you to enter your API key from console.anthropic.com

 # 3a.
 Quick AI coordination (recommended for most tasks)
 npx claude-flow@alpha swarm "build me a REST API"